MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/monitor-conversations.md

 ## Introduction

-As a supervisor, you can monitor, assign, or transfer conversations that are being handled by your agents by using the **Omnichannel Ongoing Conversations** dashboard.
+As a supervisor, you can monitor, assign, transfer, or end conversations that are being handled by your agents by using the **Omnichannel Ongoing Conversations** dashboard.
 More information: [Omnichannel Ongoing Conversations dashboard](ongoing-conversations-dashboard.md)

 When you monitor conversations, you can understand how they're being handled by your agents and also check whether any conversation needs your immediate attention.
 You can also view customer sentiment and agent responses.